uscore2/uscore2.github.io/_partners/salford.md

 ---
+partners: partners
 title: Salford city – United Kingdom
 layout: partners
+description: >-
-description: Greater Manchester lies in the north west of England and is one of the largest metropolitan areas in the UK.
+  Greater Manchester lies in the north west of England and is one of the largest metropolitan areas in the UK.
 Designated a city region in 2011 it comprises the cities of Manchester and Salford, together with the metropolitan boroughs of Bolton, Bury, Oldham, Rochdale, Stockport, Tameside, Trafford and Wigan.
   There is a mix of high density urban areas, suburbs and semi-rural locations.
-image: "/images/salford.png"
+image: /images/salford.png
+quote: >-
-quote: Working in partnership helps residents and businesses to recognise opportunities to realise our ambitions whilst meeting the challenges of a changing risk landscape.
+  Working in partnership helps residents and businesses to recognise opportunities to realise our ambitions whilst meeting the challenges of a changing risk landscape.
 Greater Manchester is stronger together.
 quote_author: Mr. Tony Lloyd
 quote_author_title: Mayor
 map:
   latitude: 53.4845812
   longitude: -2.2841627
-  address: " Amadora, Portugal"
+  address: ' Amadora, Portugal'
   zoom: 7
+published: true
+show_map_on_detail_page: true
 ---
 {% if page.quote %}
 <section class="testimonial">